KhronosGroup/glTF/specification/2.0/README.md

 *Channels* connect the output values of the key frame animation to a specific node in the hierarchy.
 A channel's `sampler` property contains the index of one of the samplers present in the containing animation's `samplers` array.
 The `target` property is an object that identifies which node to animate using its `node` property, and which property of the node to animate using `path`.
 Valid path names are `"translation"`, `"rotation"`, `"scale"`, and `"weights"`.

 Each of the animation's *samplers* defines the input/output pair: a set of floating point scalar values representing time in seconds; and a set of three-component floating-point vectors representing translation or scale, or four-component floating-point vectors representing rotation, or floating-point scalars used to animate Morph Targets.
 All values are stored in a buffer and accessed via accessors.
-Interpolation between keys is performed using the interpolation method specified in the `interpolation` property
+Interpolation between keys is performed using the interpolation method specified in the `interpolation` property.
+Supported `interpolation` values include `LINEAR`, `STEP`, `CATMULLROMSPLINE`, and `CUBICSPLINE`.
+See [Appendix D](#appendix-d-spline-interpolation) for additional information about spline interpolation.

 glTF animations can be used to drive articulated or skinned animations.
 Skinned animation is achieved by animating the joints in the skin's joint hierarchy.